camunda/camunda-docs/docs/apis-tools/console-api/tutorial.md

 ## Prerequisites

 - If you haven't done so already, [create a cluster](/guides/assets/react-components/create-cluster.md).
-- Upon cluster creation, create your first client by navigating to **Console > Organization > Console API > Create client credentials**.
+- Upon cluster creation, create your first client by navigating to **Console > Organization > Console API > Create new credentials**.
 Ensure you determine the scoped access for client credentials.
 For example, in this tutorial we will get, create, and delete a client.
+Ensure you check all the boxes for Zeebe client scopes.

 :::note
 Make sure you keep the generated client credentials in a safe place.
 The **Client secret** will not be shown again.
 For your convenience, you can also download the client information to your computer.
 :::

 - In this tutorial, we utilize a JavaScript-written [GitHub repository](https://github.com/camunda/camunda-api-tutorials) to write and run requests.
 Clone this repo before getting started.
+- Run `npm install` to ensure you have updated dependencies.

 ## Set up authentication

 To get started, examine the `auth.js` file in the GitHub repository.
 This file contains a function named `getAccessToken` which executes an OAuth 2.0 protocol to retrieve authentication credentials based on your client id and client secret.
 We will call this function whenever we need an authentication token for an API request.

 1. To set up your credentials, create an `.env` file which will be protected by the `.gitignore` file.
-These keys will be consumed by the `auth.js` file to execute the OAuth protocol.
+These keys will be consumed by the `auth.js` file to execute the OAuth protocol, and should be saved when you generate your client credentials in [prerequisites](#prerequisites).
 2. Examine the existing `.env.example` file for an example of how your `.env` file should look upon completion.
 You will need to add your `ADMINISTRATION_CLIENT_ID`, `ADMINISTRATION_CLIENT_SECRET`, `CLUSTER_ID`, and the `ADMINISTRATION_API_URL`, which is `https://api.cloud.camunda.io` in a Camunda 8 SaaS environment.

 :::note